 Sharmaine Diaz remembers the overwhelming stress of bringing home her new baby and moving into a new house, all on the same day.
 "My husband and I closed on our first home just three days before our son Anthony was born," she says.
 "We had an air mattress on the living-room floor, and my husband went out and bought a little rocker for him to sleep in.
 It was overwhelming, to say the least."

 By the time baby number two arrived, Sharmaine was in a rut; her motivation to work out and get back in shape just wasn't there.
-Luckily, an advertisement for Bodybuilding.com's $250K Challenge sparked her fire.
+Luckily, an advertisement for a transformation challenge sparked her fire.

 This is Sharmaine's story.

 Why did you decide to sign up for the $250K Challenge?

 I didn't want to feel the way I did after the birth of my first son.
 I had started a transformation that year as well, but finding out I was pregnant a few weeks in was an easy excuse to quit.
 I gained even more weight.
 My second baby boy was born in November 2015, and I knew this time had to be different.
 I remembered the Bodybuilding.com challenge, looked online, and saw there was another one starting in January.
 I decided right there and then that I was all in!